Pixboost/pixboost-js/README.md

         data-cookie-enable="optimized-images"></script>
 ```

-Value of cookie must be set to `true`.
+Value of the cookie must be set to `true`.

 ## Browsers Support

-TODO:
+The library supports all major browsers including Chrome, Firefox, Safari and Internet Explorer.
+Internet Explorer 9 requires polyfill for `<picture>` implementations.
+We are recommending to use
+[picturefill](http://scottjehl.github.io/picturefill/) version 3.
+Pixboost-js has integration with
+it and will call `window.picturefill()` once replacements are done.

 ## Build

-There is a `prepare` to build minified version of the library.
+There is a `prepare` to build a minified version of the library.
 It will be run on `npm install` execution.
 Result files will be generated into `dist/` folder.

 ### Using Docker